nicklalone/CIST_2500/07_Sampling/README.md

 Since samples are so important, we're going to spend some time adding some new ideas.

 Every single time we take a sample and use it to understand a population, we're making estimates, we're doing probabilities.
 Everything begins with 2 things:
-1. What is the experiment?
+1. What is the experiment (Another way to say this is, 'what is our research question?'
+More on these next week!)?
 1. What is our sampling approach?

-In this section of class, we're going to concentrate not on the experiment, but on the sampling approach.
+In this part of the class, we're going to concentrate not on the experiment, but on the sampling approach.
 We need to learn approaches to collecting data so that we can learn approaches to writing hypotheses we can solve with those sampling methods.

 ---------------- Table of Contents ----------------

 1. [Point Estimation](#pe)
+	* Parameter vs Statistic(#pvs)
 1. [Population Type](#pt)
 1. [Data Frames](#df)
 1. [Sampling Types](#st)